 Jake has a keen interest and practical experience of working in permaculture and has enjoyed living and working in Gibraltar, including caring for the grounds of a several acre private estate.

-Whilst working with us Jake is studying to complete a RHS course.
+Whilst working with us Jake has studied a RHS course.
 He has also successfully trained to use a chainsaw.

 “I see horticulture as a lifelong experiment where methods can be continually improved on and knowledge passed down through generations to benefit all who want it.”